 - Frost the cupcakes and decorate as shown in the tutorial above.
 Store in an airtight container.
 Makes 12 cupcakes

-- Option: color ½ of the frosting green and add the gel chocolate color to the other half to make it the color of nests so that you can make nests instead of grass.
+- Optional: color 1/2 of the frosting green and add the gel chocolate color to the other half to make it the color of nests so that you can make nests instead of grass.

 Disclosure of Material Connection: This is a "sponsored post."
 The company who sponsored it compensated me via a cash payment, gift, or something else of value to write it.
 Regardless, I only recommend products or services I use personally and believe will be good for my readers.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."